kparc/kcc/README.md

 ## exodus

-The only known way to learn programming is to write programs, so you will need a live environment.
+The only known way to learn how to program is to write programs, and for that we will need a live environment.
 As all things 𝒌, it takes very little effort.

 ### get